Delaware Children's Theatre

 The Delaware Children's Theatre (DCT) is a community theatre in Wilmington, Delaware, United States.
 The theatre company occupies the historic New Century Club building.

 Theatre company

 Originally named the Children's Repertory Theatre of Wilmington, the organization began in 1973 with their first production of Pinocchio.
 The organization relies on volunteers for all acting and nearly all support positions as a community theater.
 To cover operating expenses, DCT sells tickets and receives state support through the Delaware Division of the Arts.

+It operates as a 501(c)(3) Public Charity.
+In 2023 it claimed total revenue of $199,891 and total assets of $395,155.

 Tony Award winner John Gallagher, Jr. initially played Tom Sawyer as a child actor at the theatre before going on to Broadway.

 New Century Club

 The Theatre occupies the historic New Century Club building.
 The organization constructed the building in 1893 and occupied it until 1975.
 The Delaware Dinner Theatre and Delaware Ballet Company then used the building until 1982 when DCT moved in.